 Individually or collectively, the student voice is respected and encouraged through School Leaders, the Student Representative Council (SRC) and peer to peer support network.

-The Sport Development and High Performance program, led by former Adelaide Thunderbirds Coach Jane Woodlands-Thompson, continues across a broad range of sports, encouraging students to participate to the best of their ability.
+The Sport Development and High Performance program continues across a broad range of sports, encouraging students to participate to the best of their ability.
 Our experienced coaching staff work with sporting professionals and consultants to develop specialised training programs for squads and teams, while personalised plans are created for students who actively demonstrate a capacity for high or potentially elite performance.